FarronF/limerick-council-meetings/meetings/2015/12/21-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 16th November 2015.md

 ***particular.***

-The motion was proposed by Councillor Crowley and seconded by Councillor Daly.--- 5
+The motion was proposed by Councillor Crowley and seconded by Councillor Daly.
+---
+5

 **REPLY**: